-Option Description Required group The group to which this rule will apply.
-Example: webservers -P protocol The protocol to allow.
+Option Description Required group pThe group to which this rule will apply.Example: webservers -P protocol The protocol to allow.
 Condition: Applies when specifying a CIDR subnet as the source.
-Valid Values: tcp udp icmp Example: -P tcp -p port_range For the TCP or UDP protocols, this specifies the range of ports to allow.
+Valid Values: tcp udp icmp Example: -P tcp No -p port_range For the TCP or UDP protocols, this specifies the range of ports to allow.
 You specify a single integer or a range (min-max).
 Condition: Applies when specifying a CIDR subnet as the source.
 Example: -p 80 -t icmp_type_code For the ICMP protocol, the ICMP type and code must be specified.
 This must be specified in the format type:code where both are integers.
 Type, code, or both can be specified as -1, which is a wildcard.
 Condition: Applies when specifying a CIDR subnet as the source.
-Example: -t 2:5 Yes -u source_group_user THE OWNER OF A STOUP SPECIFIED USING FO.
-IT HIS IS NOT SPECIFIED, ALL The network source from which traffic will be authorized specified as a security Group.
+Example: -t 2:5 No -u source_group_user The owner of a group specified using -o.
+If this is not specified, all groups will refer to the current user.
+If specified more than once, there must be exactly one -u per -o and each user will be mapped to the corresponding group.
+Example: -u 495219933132 No -o source_group The network source from which traffic will be authorized specified as a security Group.
 See the description of the -u option for group owner information.
 Example: -o headoffice No -s source_subnet The network source from which traffic is to be authorized specified as a CIDR subnet range.
 Example: -s 205.192.8.45/24 No